-The cowl atop the kiln is the most distinctive feature of oasts and hop kilns, yet little is known about its history.
+The cowl on the kiln is the most distinctive feature of oasts and hop kilns, yet little is known about its history.
 It is a skillfull invention for preventing rain entering the vent at the top of the kiln and for drawing the draught up through the drying floor.
+It spins on a central spindle and, with its long projecting vane, turns away from the wind and rain.
 In the days of kilns built within rectangular barn- style buildings the fumes, humidity and reek must have vented through holes in the roof, but there are no records of how this worked and how dryers prevented rain coming down onto the drying floor.

 The general view is that cowls arrived in the late 18thC – early 19th C. A book by John Thorpe Customale Ruffense dating from 1782 has a drawing of an cowl on a converted church.By the 1839s when Lance was writing the cowl as we know it was evidently widely employed.
 His is keen to promote a recently patented alternative cap (Mr Perkins of Herts, 1827, Society of Arts Silver medal) The aim of this was to deal with weather conditions when it was wet but there was no wind to turn the cowl on its spindle away from the rain.
 A pulley system raises and lowers a cap on the cowl.